 Mr. Harry Liiv (Estonia)

-Mr. Harry Liiv is Deputy Secretary General at the Ministry of Environment of Estonia.
-He is responsible to manage and coordinate water management, marine environmental issues and waste management at governmental level, participate at EU and other international meetings, particularly the ones concerning water and waste issues.
-He is currently acting as head of Estonian delegation to ECE Committee of Environmental Policy (CEP) as well as to the EU Water Directors level, and member of the Bureau of the Convention on the Protection and Use of Transboundary Watercourses and International Lakes.
-He was the HELCOM Chairman in 2014-2016.
-Prior to the current assignment, he was the Director General of Environmental Department at the Ministry of the Environment of Estonia.
+Mr. Harry Liiv is currently as Special Envoy for Transboundary Waters at the Ministry of Climate of Estonia.
+He is acting as Chair of the Bureau of the Convention on the Protection and Use of Transboundary Watercourses and International Lakes and head of Estonian delegation to UNECE Committee of Environmental Policy (CEP).
+In 2000-2021 he, as Deputy Secretary General, was responsible to manage and coordinate water management and marine environmental issues, but also ambient air, waste management and radiation protection matters at governmental level, He was the HELCOM Chairman in 2014-2016.
+Prior those assignments, he was the Director General of Environmental Department at the Ministry of the Environment of Estonia.
 As the Director, he was among others responsible for managing and coordination of water management, air control and waste management issues at the government level, for multilateral cooperation with various countries and IFIs.
-He participated in international meetings, particularly concerning water and waste, for example as head of the Estonian delegation to CEP, to HELCOM and to NATO/CCMS.
-In 1994, he drafted the ECE/UNEP Guidelines on integrated environmental management in countries in transition.

 Ms. Mariam Makarova (Georgia)